 At a workshop not long ago, our voice actors put their heads together and came up with more than twenty things to do, or avenues to explore, in order to get work.
-Here is that list - and feel free to let me know of anything you think I should add.
+Here is that list - and feel free to let me know if there's anything you think I should add.

-Please let me stand on my soapbox for just a moment to say that what you domatters much less than that you do something.
+Please let me stand on my soapbox for just a moment to say that what you do matters much less than that you do something.
 Do everything on this list, if you can.
 And keep doing it.
-The Holy Grail, the magic bullet, the secret sauce: they're all myths.
+The Holy Grail, the silver bullet, the secret sauce: they're all myths.
 Bust your butt to find work, and the work will find you.
 The poet Ovid put it slightly more eloquently: “Chance is always powerful.
 Let your hook be always cast; in the pool where you least expect it, there will be a fish.”

-One more thing: Do you have some training and/or experience and a killer demo - and can you perform up to the level of that demo?
+One more thing: Do you have some training and/or experience and a killer demo? - and can you perform up to the level of that demo?
 If not, your product isn't ready for market.